totalspectrum/spin2cpp/doc/basic.md

 #### Floating point types

-single is, by default, a 32 bit IEEE floating point number.
+`single` is, by default, a 32 bit IEEE floating point number.
 There is an option to use a 16.16 fixed point number instead; this results in much faster calculations, but at the cost of much less precision and range.

+`double` is reserved for future use as a double precision (64 bit) floating point number, but this is not implemented yet.

 #### Pointer types

-Pointers to any other type may be declared.
+Pointers to any other type may be declared. `T pointer` is a pointer to type `T`.
+Thus `ushort pointer` is a pointer to an unsigned 16 bit number, and `ubyte pointer pointer` is a pointer to a pointer to an unsigned 8 bit number.

 #### String type